IvonJanssen/dissect-docs/docs/source/acquire.rst

 ~~~~~~~~

 By default, Acquire runs the full profile, meaning it will collect as much as it can.
-You can select specific artifacts you are interested in or you can select a profile.
+You can select specific artefacts you are interested in or you can select a profile.

 .. note::